MarvelcoOGFN/Fortnite-Launcher/readme.md

 ### -And alot more

-### -The only bug is for some reason the password text is invisible when remember me is on (settings page) I fixed twice but it keeps on breaking
+### -The only bug is for some reason the password text is invisible when remember me its on (settings page) I fixed twice but it keeps on breaking

 # Never remove the credits!!!